 The road markings have just been repainted so the drivers can continue to ignore them

-You will experience that many drivers in Cyprus are driving very close to or beyond the center line of the road and in many cases blatantly ignoring road markings.
+You will experience that many drivers in Cyprus are driving very close to or beyond the centre line of the road and in many cases blatantly ignoring road markings.
 There seems to be the simple explanation behind that behaviour that you no doubt will adapt to soon yourself.
-The road quality is generally not great, which is especially noticeable in the edge of the roads.
+The road quality is generally not great, which is especially noticeable on the edge of the roads.
 Hence many people prefer not to expose their car to the unnecessary holes and bumps along the edge of the road.

 Use of indicators (or lack of it)

 In Cyprus, you will experience a distinct lack of use of turn signals to indicate, where the driver intends to go.
 This applies to both changing lanes on the highway as well as in any other traffic situations and turns.
 It can potentially be very dangerous, but now you are aware of it and will be able to avoid any potentially dangerous situations.

 However, if the turn signal is on, it doesn’t always mean that your fellow driver is planning to turn in the indicated direction.
 It might just as well be because he or she has forgotten to turn it off.

 Funny comment on use of indicators in Cyprus

 It is none of your business where I am going

 Honk – Hoonk – Hooooonk